mikebharris/testcontainernetwork-go/README.md

 * LambdaDockerContainer - a container that runs a Lambda function
 * WiremockDockerContainer - a container that runs a Wiremock server
-* SqsDockerContainer - a container that runs an SQS server
+* SqsDockerContainer - a container that runs an AWS Simple Queue Service server
+* SnsDockerContainer - a container that runs an AWS Simple Notification Service server

 ## Testing